 In February 2009, LECOM began to explore the feasibility of establishing a School of Dental Medicine (SDM).
-Finding that LECOM could direct sufficient resources and that there was sufficient need, especially in Florida, to justify the development of a new dental school, LECOM proceeded with the implementation phase.
-A team was identified, including an acting Dean, for the purpose of developing and submitting an Initial Application for Accreditation with the Commission on Dental Accreditation (CODA).
-The Commission on Dental Education acted on LECOM's preliminary application in January of 2011 awarding "initial accreditation."
-Matriculation of students began in July of 2012, with an inaugural class of one hundred students.
-The first class received their degrees in June of 2016.
+After determining that LECOM could allocate sufficient resources and recognizing the substantial need for a new dental school, particularly in Florida, LECOM moved forward with the implementation phase.
+A team was identified, including a founding Dean, to develop and submit an Initial Application for Accreditation with the Commission on Dental Accreditation (CODA).
+The Commission on Dental Education reviewed LECOM's preliminary application in January of 2011 and granted the new dental school with the "initial accreditation" status.
+Matriculation of students began in July of 2012 with an inaugural class of one hundred students.
+This first class received their degrees in June of 2016.